piptouque/imac3_td_digital_geometry/answer_sheets/td1.md

     A(P) = sum( A(t_{i}), i ∈ [|0, n|] )

-With the area of the triangle being half of the sum of its base and height.
+With the area of the triangle being half of the product of its base and height.
 The base b_{i} is:

     b_{i} = |p_{i+1} - p_{i}|